-The history of Hatfield House starts in 1485, when the Bishop of Ely (Cambridgeshire) constructed Hatfield Palace, today called the Old Palace.
+The history of Hatfield House starts in 1485, when the Bishop of Ely (Cambridgeshire) constructed Hatfield Palace, today known as the Old Palace.

-Robert Cecil, the 1st Earl of Salisbury, was ascestor to the 3rd Marquess of Salisbury (also Robert Cecil), three-times Prime Minster of the United Kingdom and the Chancellor of Oxford University in the late nineteenth century.
+Robert Cecil (honoured 1st Earl of Salisbury) was ancestor to the 3rd Marquess of Salisbury (also called Robert Cecil) – three-times Prime Minister of the United Kingdom and the Chancellor of Oxford University in the late nineteenth century.
 Both Robert’s are buried in St Ethelreda’s Church, some 100 metres from the entrance to the Old Palace.
-And today, Hatfield House remains home to Lord and Lady Salisbury.
+Today, Hatfield House still remains home to the current Lord and Lady Salisbury.

 With its combination of royal and political heritage, Hatfield House is one of Britain’s treasured historic homes.

 See link for more information: